brimdata/zed/zng/docs/spec.md

 <terminal> := <char>*
 ```

-A terminal value is encoded as a string of characters (encoded terminated
+A terminal value is encoded as a string of characters terminated
 by a semicolon (which must be escaped if it appears in a string-typed value).
 Container values (i.e., sets, vectors, or records) are encoded as
 * an open bracket,